 What are Stage 1 and Stage 2 Failsafe?

-Stage 1 Failsafe is activated when the receiver reports failsafe to the flight controller, when one of the channels reports an invalid value or no signal at all.
+Stage 1 Failsafe is activated when the receiver reports failsafe to the flight controller.

 If the failsafe lasts longer than the time you’ve specified in Betaflight, it will go into Stage 2.
-Note that you can also activate Stage 2 Failsafe using a switch (setup in modes tab).
+This is set to a second by default (guard time).
+Note that you can also activate Stage 2 Failsafe directly using a switch (setup in modes tab).